The DIYer’s Guide to Standing Desk Bases

 When building a desk that’s going to be at the very core of your daily work routine, why chance it?
 We recommend sticking with companies that have been around long enough for their warranties to actually mean something.
 But if you’re still keen on the Autonomous SmartDesk, definitely buy it through Amazon, where it is marketed under the ActiveDesk or Vifah brand, but is the exact same product, from the same company, and at least enjoy real buyer protection.
 Another reason to avoid the Autonomous desk base is that users frequently reported waiting literally four to six months for delivery.
 Note: Like many of their competitors, Autonomous curates user reviews on their website to reveal only 5-star reviews and suppress all complaints—but complaints are easy to find on independent websites with a simple Google search.

-The adjustable-height base frame most commonly used by low-end, height-adjustable desk manufacturers – including Ergoprise’s S2S, ErgoDepot’s Jarvis, Humansolution’s Uplift 900 and the GeekDesk – is the Chinese-made Jiecang base.
+The adjustable-height base frame most commonly used by low-end, height-adjustable desk manufacturers – including Ergoprise’s S2S, ErgoDepot (now Fully) Jarvis, Humansolution’s Uplift 900 and the GeekDesk – is the Chinese-made Jiecang base.
 Unless you’re buying container loads, you can forget about contacting the manufacturer, but several of their OEM customers in the US sell the base standalone.
-ErgoDepot sells a customized version of the Jarvis base – with adaptations for greater lateral stability compared to the stock product – for $485 on Amazon.
+ErgoDepot sells a customized version of the Jarvis base—with minor adaptations for claimed greater stability as compared to the stock product—for $485 on Amazon.

 Like the other bases we review here, the Jiecang can be set to varying widths, to accommodate tabletops from 48″ wide to 72″ or more.
 However, these bases become laterally unstable beyond 72″ width unless kept in the low to mid range of height adjustment.
 Height adjustment range is from 23.75″ to 49.5″.